-Vice versa, the "renewal of standing credit facilities" (for internal purposes only) that does not require a change to the credit ratio in conditions of risk profile stability, is not considered as a transaction.
+Vice versa, the "renewal of standing credit facilities" (for internal purposes only) that does not require a change to the credit ratio in conditions of risk profile stability, is not considered as a transaction, except in the case of relevant counterparts pursuant to art.
+136 TUB.